Palmer Williams: Williams with CBS

 Williams spent most of his career at CBS News working in both radio and television.
 However, during World War II Williams spent time making documentaries including Frank Capra's Why We Fight; it was after the war that Williams joined CBS where he would become influential over talents such as Edward R. Murrow.

-Williams played key roles in developing Hear It Now and its television counterpart See It Now, which the famed Murrow hosted.
+Williams played key roles in developing Hear It Now and its television counterpart See It Now, which Murrow hosted.
 Later in his career he would go on to produce installments of CBS News and CBS Reports.
 His last years before his 1981 retirement were spent as a senior producer for 60 Minutes.